 Hair Aid does not just accept hair donations and depend upon someone else to make the wigs.
 The donated hair is used to make wigs in house.
 Unlike a lot of other organisations / people who have hair donation initiatives but do not have the infrastructure to make wigs with the donated hair, Hair Aid has no such issue.
-All the donated hair is used to make wigs inhouse.
+All the donated hair is used to make wigs in house.
 Hair Aid makes hairpieces / wigs for people suffering from long-term medical hair loss like alopecia and hair loss of cancer patients due to chemotherapy that look as good as their natural hair.
 The cost of making the wigs is borne by Yatin Deshpande himself.
 Hair Aid does not take any monetary donations & has no other sponsors.
 The wigs are given free only to economically weak patients.
 Hair Aid or Yatin Deshpande does not make any profit from this initiative.

 In India, short hair is not as popular among women as it is in the western countries.
-Most women here prefer to have long hair, and they will not be willing to get the length reduced.
+Most women here prefer to have long hair, and they will not be willing to get the hair length reduced.
 Presently due to lack of awareness about hair donation, there are very few hair donors in India.
-Hair Aid plans to host hair donation events across India in support of the "Hair Aid - Love is in the Hair" program.
+Hair Aid plans to create more awareness and host hair donation events across India in support of the "Hair Aid - Love is in the Hair" program.